ankishb/all-in-one-place/keras/keras another docs.md

 **Note**: Following docs is prepared from the keras official docs/code, with the objective to prepared only info that is used daily in most cases.

 This doc contains following contents:

+- Imp things about Layer
+- Get weights of layers
 - Usuage of regularizer(#usuage-of-regularizer)
 - Custom Loss function(#custom-loss-function)
 - Usuage of initializers(#usuage-of-initializers)